villanuevawill/plasma-js-lib/README.md

 Welcome!
 If you're looking to contribute to `plasma-js-lib`, you're in the right place.

 ### Contributing Guide and CoC
 Plasma Group follows a [Contributing Guide and Code of Conduct](https://github.com/plasma-group/plasma-js-lib/blob/master/.github/CONTRIBUTING.md) adapted slightly from the [Contributor Covenant](https://www.contributor-covenant.org/version/1/4/code-of-conduct.html).
 All contributors are expected to read through this guide.
 We're here to cultivate a welcoming and inclusive contributing environment, and every new contributor needs to do their part to uphold our community standards.

 ### Requirements and Setup
 #### Node.js
 `plasma-js-lib` is tested and built with [`Node.js`](https://nodejs.org/en/).
-Although you **do not need [`Node.js`] to use this library in your application**, you'll need to install `Node.js` (and it's corresponding package manager, `npm`) for your system before contributing.
+Although you **do not need `Node.js` to use this library in your application**, you'll need to install `Node.js` (and its corresponding package manager, `npm`) for your system before **contributing**.

 `plasma-js-lib` has been tested on the following versions of Node: